-Chinese people in general trust other people, especially if they are expert in their domain; here this person is seen as a real expert in her field.
-She posts pictures about her travels, the food she ate and her travel experience.
+Chinese people in general trust other people, especially if they are experts in their domain; here this person is seen as a real expert in her field.
+She posts pictures about her travels, the food she ate, and her travel experience.

-As a complement, they may also go to see online magazines to have further advices from travel professional.
+As a complement, they may also go to see online magazines to have further advice from travel professionals.
 Here are a few of them

 - On this kind of magazines they will find tours and advices on where to go and what to visit.
 These magazines continuously provide new content and keep up to date information about everything related to travel.
 Online magazines such as this one are twice as effective as the traditional press.
 To increase your notoriety you must be present there, with online journalist talking about you to be vouched by experts of the field in China.
 In this country where the customers are the most distrustful in the world it is everything.
 View also this article on Chairman mingo

 Social network groups will allow Chinese tourists to see their friend’s experiences and have some feedback about the trip they have already planned if they know some people who have been there already.